Preferences - Portfolios

 Enabling this might slow down opening customers with lots of portfolios under them on the Overview.

-- Define the maximum number of portfolios shown in "Portfolio hierarchy" tree on the Overview
+Define the maximum number of portfolios shown in the "Portfolio hierarchy" tree in Overview

-You can configure how many portfolios are shown in the "Portfolio hierarchy" section on the Overview, allowing you to control how many portfolios are shown for example when viewing a large portfolio group.
+You can configure how many portfolios are shown in the "Portfolio hierarchy" section in Overview, allowing you to control how many portfolios are shown for example when viewing a large portfolio group.
 By default, 500 portfolios are shown.

 Rebalancing

-- Create trade orders based on amount (calculate trade amount based on amount and market unit price)
+Create trade orders based on the amount (calculate trade amount based on the amount and market unit price)

 Below, define the transaction types used for the created trade orders, and when the trade orders are executed, for the transactions recorded to the portfolios.